hisham2630/HuaWei-ONU-Power-Monitor-System/README.md

 node server.js
 ```

-Then access the WebUI at `http://localhost:3000` with default credentials:
+Then access the WebUI at `http://localhost:3000` with the default credentials provided during installation.
-- Username: `admin`
-- Password: `admin123` (change immediately after first login)

 ### CLI Mode